mtholyoke/idp-utilities/README.md

 # IdP utility scripts

-You will need Python 3 and PyYAML installed.
+Required: Python 3.5 or greater and PyYAML

+Recommended: `xmllint`

 Before running the scripts, make a copy of `config-default.yml` named `config.yml` and edit any settings that need to be changed for your installation.